CCSD 89 emergency closing info

 There is no specific temperature that triggers a building closure.
 Weather forecasts, temperature, and wind chill are all reviewed.

 The district begins monitoring reports the day before severe weather is expected.
 Early in the morning, the superintendent participates in a conference call with other nearby school districts to gauge local weather and transportation conditions.
 Each district then makes its own decision on whether to close, based on circumstances in their area.

 The district makes every effort to communicate a decision on closing schools by 5:30 a.m.

 If the school building is closed and no online learning is offered, the day will be added to the end of the school year.
 The district builds five emergency days into the school calendar.

 Many families work outside the home and childcare can be challenging when schools are closed.
 Keeping this in mind, CCSD 89 makes every effort to keep schools open if it is safe to do so, and tries not to dismiss students early on days when the weather becomes worse.

 Dress for the weather

 Even when school is open, students should dress for winter conditions.
-Students will continue to go outside for recess as long as the weather remains above 10 degrees (as measured by weather.com), and an emergency could cause students to stand outside for an extended time.
+An emergency could cause students to stand outside for an extended time.
+Also, students will continue to go outside for recess as long as the weather remains above 10 degrees (as measured by weather.com).

 The district’s phone message system uses phone numbers and email addresses supplied by guardians during registration.
 If your phone number or email address changes, it is important you contact your school secretary to update your records.